wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.4.4 (28-10-2014) =
+- Added support for new lines in message format field.
+- Fixed bug about tumblr.com accounts when edited.
+- Added more url shorteners in Enterprise version.

+= 1.4.3 (30-09-2014) =
+- Adapted the free version of the plugin to work together with the new Enterprise add-on.
+Additional features available.

+= 1.4.2 (19-08-2014) =
+- Added support for goo.gl url shortener.
+- Improved auto posting for scheduled items.

+= 1.4.1 (15-07-2014) =
+- Added support for instapaper auto publish.

+= 1.4.0 (17-06-2014) =
+- Added support for blogger (blogspot) auto publish.

+= 1.3.9 (11-05-2014) =
+- Added support for custom post types.

+= 1.3.8 (16-03-2014) =
+- Enabled twitter authorization process interactively, which allows to use multiple twitter accounts with a single twitter App.

+= 1.3.7 (16-02-2014) =
+- Added possibility to adjust length of : {EXCERPT}, {CONTENT_FIRST_WORDS}, {TITLE}.
+- Improved auto publishing to linkedin.

 = 1.3.6 (26-01-2014) =
 - Added following shortcodes : {EXCERPT}, {MANUAL_EXCERPT}, {AUTHOR}, {CONTENT_FIRST_WORDS}.